Caribou (album): Background

-In the liner notes to the 1995 CD re-release, John described the album as being quickly recorded in January 1974, with only about nine days to get everything recorded, because he and the band "were under enormous pressure" to finish the album and immediately embark on a Japanese tour.
+In the liner notes to the 1995 CD re-release, Elton John described the album as being recorded quickly in January 1974, with only about nine days to get everything recorded, because he and the band "were under enormous pressure" to finish the album and immediately embark on a Japanese tour.
 Producer Gus Dudgeon added additional backing vocals, horns and other overdubs after John and the band had finished their work.
 Dudgeon later called the album "a piece of crap ... the sound is the worst, the songs are nowhere, the sleeve came out wrong, the lyrics weren't that good, the singing wasn't all there, the playing wasn't great and the production is just plain lousy".

-The album was named after the Caribou Ranch recording studio in Colorado, where part of the album was recorded.
+The album was named after the Caribou Ranch recording studio in Nederland, Colorado, where part of the album was recorded.

-"Ticking" tells the story of a man suffering from a repressed childhood who kills 14 people in a mass shooting in a bar in New York City.
-Despite being described by Rolling Stone critic Tom Nolan as "the centrepiece fiasco" of the album in his 1974 review of Caribou, in 2015 Rolling Stone readers voted the song their second-favourite "deep cut" of lesser-known Elton John songs.
+"Ticking" tells the story of a man suffering from a repressed childhood who kills 14 people in a mass shooting at a bar in New York City.
+Despite being described by Rolling Stone critic Tom Nolan as "the centerpiece fiasco" of the album in his 1974 review of Caribou, in 2015, Rolling Stone readers voted the song their second-favourite "deep cut" of lesser-known Elton John songs.

-In addition to the singles, John has over the years played several other songs from this album in concert, including "Grimsby", "You're So Static", "Ticking" and "Dixie Lily".
+In addition to the singles, John has over the years played several other songs from the album at concerts, including "Grimsby", "You're So Static", "Ticking" and "Dixie Lily".
 The 1995 CD reissue contains four songs from the general period in and around the release of Caribou, though only two of them, the B-sides "Sick City" and "Cold Highway", were recorded during the album sessions.
-"Step into Christmas" was recorded during a previous one-off single session, and "Pinball Wizard" was recorded at the Who's Ramport Studios in England, during the sessions for the movie score and soundtrack album of Tommy.
+"Step into Christmas" was recorded during a previous one-off single session, and "Pinball Wizard" was recorded at The Who's Ramport Studios in England during the sessions for the movie score and soundtrack album of Tommy.

+In February 2024, it was announced Mercury Records would reissue the album as 2-LP set on April 20 as part of Record Store Day to celebrate the 50th Anniversary of the album's original release in summer 1974.
+Pressed on blue sky colored vinyl, LP 1 contains the original album.
+The second LP includes the b-sides "Sick City" and "Cold Highway," John's version of "Pinball Wizard," a new "radio mix" of "The Bitch Is Back" featuring an alternate saxophone solo, a new extended version of the album track "Stinker," the outtake "Ducktail Jiver," which was recorded during the Caribou sessions, and John's demo version of "Snookeroo," later recorded by Ringo Starr for his album Goodnight Vienna.